 Six Week Online Applied Mindfulness Skills Course

-Edit: This course is currently underway.
+Edit: This course is now complete.
 If you are interested in future courses you can register your interest now by emailing me at email@example.com.

 Sessions are very interactive.
 The way I work involves some important set-piece concepts that demonstrate what I believe are core, practical and helpful basic understandings about our mind, based on my work as a psychologist and psychotherapist working with people from around the world and observing the commonalities about the things we seem to get stuck on.
 Alongside the set-piece sessions we will work very fluidly to make sure everyone understands things personally by being able to connect in their own way.

 Some of the core ideas we'll explore are:

 A nuanced understanding of how to apply mindfulness related strategies to facilitate emotional healing and build a sense of resilience.

 How to confidently work with thoughts, emotions and body sensations that are triggered when you are distressed.

 Distinguishing between having a thought or distressing feeling; and identifying with it, as though it defines who you are.